Healthy Movement is a little bit of movement in a lot of places.

 Jason's perspective on Myofascial Movement - initiating movement along kinetic chains, or anatomy trains - is heavily influenced and informed by the work of Tom Meyers, Jill Miller, Amy Matthews, Leslie Kaminoff, and Sadie Nardini.
 And this perspective is layered into the traditional asana classes as well.

-This can stem from just being aware of an overly aggressive area of the body and consciously relaxing it.
-This could centre around sensitivitiy to an underdeveloped region and progressively strengthing its communication within an articulation.
+Embodied understanding can stem from just being aware of an overly aggressive area of the body and consciously relaxing it.
+It could center around sensitivity to an underdeveloped region and progressively strengthing its communication within an articulation.

-It goes beyond just using conditioning techniques to train functional movement within yoga.
+It goes beyond just using conditioning techniques to train "functional" movement within yoga.

-It's about truly living in our skin.
+It's truly living in all facets.